 Description: Contractor invoices are coming to the dedicated mailbox, bot extracts the client’s Tax identification number, based on which the Contractor ID is queried from the database.
 Then the invoice is uploaded to specified contractor files in the ERP system.

 Why?
 Thanks to higher execution frequency sales invoices are being uploaded immediately after receiving them shortening total receive-to-pay time.
 Reduced mistakes limit the risk of unpaid or delayed invoices.
 Semi-structured, digital, input data (tax number has defined format allowing its extraction even from scan OCR) and a single execution path make it easy to implement the process.

 Description: Daily bank statements are downloaded directly from the bank website.
 Scheduled payments are extracted from the ERP system.
 Data from both sources are merged to create a cash flow report.
 Expected account balance limit violations are reported to the accounting department.

 Why?
-Cashflow reports have to be ready by the workday beginning, making the processing time crucial, which in pair with a high risk of miscalculation leading to insufficient funds for defined payment puts high pressure on employees.
+Cashflow reports have to be ready by the workday beginning, making the processing time crucial, which, paired with a high risk of miscalculation leading to insufficient funds for defined payment, puts increased pressure on employees.
 Many bank accounts (in multiple banks) and fees generate a significant process execution cost.
 Automation development for this process is not straightforward due to multiple input sources (multiple banks) and a few process paths.
 However, business logic is rule-based, making it a good process in the second automation wave – high value and medium development effort.